IMMM-SFA/ssembatya-etal_2024_earths_future/README.md

 \* corresponding author: hssemba@ncsu.edu

 ## Abstract
-Around 60% of households in Texas currently rely on electricity for space heating.
-As decarbonization efforts increase, more households could adopt electric heat pumps, significantly increasing winter electricity demand.
-Simultaneously, anthropogenic climate change is expected to increase temperatures, the potential for summer heat waves, and associated electricity demand for cooling.
-Uncertainty regarding the timing and magnitude of these concurrent changes raises questions about how they will jointly affect the seasonality of peak (highest) demand, firm capacity requirements, and grid reliability.
-This study investigates the net effects of residential space heating electrification and climate change on long-term demand patterns and load shedding potential, using climate change projections, a predictive load model, and a DC OPF model of the Texas grid.
-Results show that full electrification via adoption of more efficient heat pumps could significantly improve reliability, particularly under hotter futures.
-Less efficient heat pumps may result in more severe winter peaking events and increased reliability risks.
-As heating electrification intensifies, system planners will need to balance the potential for greater resource adequacy risk caused by shifts in seasonal peaking behavior alongside the benefits (improved efficiency and reductions in emissions).
+Abstract Around 60% of households in Texas currently rely on electricity for space heating.
+Asdecarbonization efforts increase, non‐electrified households could adopt electric heat pumps, significantlyincreasing peak (highest) electricity demand in winter.
+Simultaneously, anthropogenic climate change isexpected to increase temperatures, the potential for summer heat waves, and associated electricity demand forcooling.
+Uncertainty regarding the timing and magnitude of these concurrent changes raises questions abouthow they will jointly affect the seasonality of peak demand, firm capacity requirements, and grid reliability.This study investigates the net effects of residential space heating electrification and climate change on long‐term demand patterns and load shedding potential, using climate change projections, a predictive load model,and a direct current optimal power flow (DCOPF) model of the Texas grid.
+Results show that full electrificationof residential space heating by replacing existing fossil fuel use with higher efficiency heat pumps couldsignificantly improve reliability under hotter futures.
+Less efficient heat pumps may result in more severe winterpeaking events and increased reliability risks.
+As heating electrification intensifies, system planners will need tobalance the potential for greater resource adequacy risk caused by shifts in seasonal peaking behavior alongsidethe benefits
+(improved efficiency and reductions in emissions).

 ## Journal reference
 Ssembatya, H., Kern, J. D., Oikonomou, K., Voisin, N., Burleyson, C. D., & Akdemir, K. Z. (2024).
 Dual impacts of space heating